OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/technical-reference/contributing.md

 - Create a git branch for your fix.
 The name of your branch should contain the issue number, and a few words to describe the topic of the fix, for instance "issue-1234-columnize-layout".

 - Make changes to the code to fix the issue.
-If you are changing backend code, it would be great if you could also write a test in Java to demonstrate the fix.
-You can imitate existing tests for that.
-We currently do not have frontend tests.
+When you change the backend code, it's conveniant to also write one or more tests in Java to demonstrate the fix.
+You can imitate existing tests of comparable functionalities for that.

+- We now have [functional tests](#functional-tests).
+These are built with Cypress.
+They mimic a human user in front of a Chrome browser.
+If you change has a meaningful impact on the user interface, a functional test should probably be written.

 - If you made Java changes, run linting to make sure they conform to our code style, with `mvn formatter:format`.